For Slip and Pitch measurements

 - Note that any alignment error can be zeroed using the ‘ALIGN ANTENNAS’ option on VBOX Manager.

 - Make sure the antennas are rotated so the wires exit in the same direction as each other.

 - Accurately measure separation distance to the nearest 5 mm, for best accuracy measure from the point at which the cable exits the antenna.

-- For normal operation, place the primary antenna (Socket A) at the rear of the car, and the secondary antenna (Socket B) at the front.
+- For normal operation, place the primary antenna (Port A) at the rear of the car, and the secondary antenna (Port B) at the front.
 All measurements are made from the primary antenna.

 For Slip and Roll measurements

 - Follow the same steps as ‘Slip & Pitch measurement’ guide, but mount the antennas 90° to the true heading of the vehicle such that the primary antenna (Port A) is on the left hand side of the roof.
 Minimum recommended separation between the antennas is 0.5 m on a level plane, but the greater the separation distance, the better the accuracy.

 - Using VBOX Manager, go into SETUP>VBOX>DUAL ANTENNA and tick ‘ROLL MODE’.

 - Go into SETUP>VBOX>DUAL ANTENNA>SEPARATION and enter the separation of the antennas.

 - Try to avoid placing the antennas close to the edge of the roof as this may result in poor dual lock.
 This is because reflections from the ground will disturb the signals.